-If you’re project managing your house redesign, whether big or small, there are health and safety guidelines you have to follow to ensure your building site is safe for both you and the trades operating there, well organised and good value for money.
+If you’ve taken on the role of project manager for your house redesign, renovation or extension, there are health and safety guidelines you must follow to ensure that your building site is safe for both yourself and the trades people operating there.
+Our guide is here to make sure you're aware of your responsibilities.

 What is CDM?

 The Construction (Design and Management) Regulations 2015 (CDM) is a legal requirement to improve health and safety where construction is taking place and provides guidance on what you should do to ensure site safety from concept to completion.
-Once only applicable to commercial projects, from April 2015, it applies to all residential renovations too.
+Once only applicable to commercial projects, it now applies to all residential renovations too.

-What do I need to do as project manager?
+What do I need to do as a project manager?

 Additionally, you’ll need to ensure there are adequate facilities on site, such as a portable toilet and somewhere to take a break.
 You must draw up a plan to show you’ve assessed the health and safety risks (also known as a Construction Phase Plan, search your app store for the CDM Wizard app for help on compiling your plan) and have a system in place for managing the risks identified (work should not start on site until this plan is completed), plus keep a health and safety file throughout the build process, which is a record of all risks encountered to help you manage future repairs, maintenance or further construction.